 In connection with our common stock financings, we entered into an investors' rights agreement containing registration rights, among other things, with certain holders of our common stock.
-On April 26, 2016, we amended the investors' rights agreement and, in accordance therewith, issued certain of the investors three-year warrants to purchase an aggregate of 1,520,268 shares of our common stock following the closing of our initial public offering.
-Of these warrants, the selling stockholder received warrants to acquire 252,047 shares.
+On April 26, 2016, we amended the investors' rights agreement and agreed, under certain circumstances, to issue certain of the investors upon the closing of our initial public offering three-year warrants to purchase an aggregate of 1,520,268 shares of our common stock.
 The terms of such warrants are more fully described in "Description of Securities - Common Stock Equivalents."
 The registration rights granted under the investors' rights agreement will terminate upon the closing of a qualified liquidation event and at such time as a particular stockholder is able to sell all of its shares pursuant to Rule 144 of the Securities Act.
 The registration rights are more fully described in "Description of Securities - Stockholder Registration Rights."